astridyz/Lumi/docs/Installation.md

 To add Lumi as a submodule in your project repository, follow these steps:

-- Navigate to your project repository
+- Navigate to your project repository;

 - In order to add Lumi as a submodule in your repository, run the following commands: